Congratulations to the 2022-24 Recipients, Hugh Paterson III and Jamie Flood

 - An official transcript may also be requested if the applicant has already completed courses toward the graduate degree.

-A fellowship selection committee organized by the staff of the Coalition for Networked Information will review applications.
+A selection committee organized by the staff of the Coalition for Networked Information will review applications.

-The Award’s Impact: Comments and Updates from Fellowship Recipients
+The Award’s Impact: Comments and Updates from Scholarship Recipients

 Jen Liu received the 2020 award for doctoral students while at Cornell University.
 The award has supported her research on examining the ecological, political, and social implications of technologies such as digital agriculture.
 She is currently completing her dissertation work on the impact of climate change on Internet infrastructures in coastal communities.